Who were the Silva Family?

 Get an in-depth glimpse at the lives of the Silva Family of Heritage Square in this tour about Alejandro and Maria Silva, successful entrepreneurs and ranchers who lived in a 1900 neoclassical-style bungalow at what is now Heritage Square.
 This exclusive tour will walk you through the history of this incredible family, starting outside the home itself and ending at the exhibit in Rosson House.

 Tours of the exhibit are 20-30 minutes in length and take place both inside and outside.
-Exhibit tours are free through the month of January – reserve your spot today!
+Get your tickets today!

 Directions and Parking